Meet our Champions

 Damilola Adesuyi (One Health and Development Initiative, Nigeria)

-Damilola Adesuyi is an early-career public health microbiologist working to address antimicrobial resistance (AMR) and zoonosis in communities through One Health strategies.
-He’s also passionate about microbial science advocacy and education, which spurred his interest in becoming one of the Microbiology Society Champions, to support and promote microbial sciences in Nigeria.
+I am an early career public health microbiologist working to address AMR and zoonosis in communities through One Health strategies.
+I am also passionate about microbial science advocacy and education, which spurred my interest in becoming one of the Society's Champions, to support and promote microbial sciences in Nigeria.

 -